 And that brings me to what is one of the coolest features of this robot: the Rotimatic is wi-fi enabled, so you can connect it right up to your mobile phone and sync it up so your machine gets all of the latest updates.
 I've never had a kitchen appliance that did that!

 I also love their support feature, that you can access on your phone.
 I ran up against a small glitch while setting up my Rotimatic, and I got help in minutes to guide me through the process.

 The Rotimatic is preprogrammed to work best with certain brands of atta or durum wheat flour, which is typically used to make rotis.
 I don't get most of those brands here at my Indian grocery store and I was a little confused about what to do, but then I simply used the durum whole wheat flour I had, and the rotis turned out fine.

-The Rotimatic is rather pricey, but if you are super-busy, or just don’t want to go to the trouble of making rotis from scratch every day, it is a buy well worth the money (you can order it here).
-Reading reviews online, I found many wives celebrating how their husbands didn’t mind it now when they go to India on long holidays because they now have a roti-making robot at home.
-Desi would get a nasty shock if he ever equated me with a machine, however good-looking and futuristic, but you get the idea just how life-changing this can be?
+The Rotimatic is rather pricey, but if you are super-busy, or just don't want to go to the trouble of making rotis from scratch every day, it is a buy well worth the money.
+Reading reviews online, I found many wives celebrating how their husbands didn't mind it when they go to India on long holidays now because they have a roti-making robot at home.
+Desi would get a nasty shock if he ever equated me with a machine, however good-looking and futuristic, but you get the idea just how life-changing this can be? 😉